CEO, Bronwen Edwards founded Roses in the Ocean in 2011 following the suicide of her brother Mark a few years earlier.

 After a career in education administration and working with young people with learning, physical and socio-emotional needs, Kathy Poulton joined Roses in the Ocean in January 2018.

-As our National Program Manager Kathy is passionate about reducing the stigma around suicide and talking openly and often about suicide prevention.
-Her commitment to helping others is what drives all that she does.
+As our General Manager – Operations and Quality, Kathy is focused on reducing the stigma around suicide and talking openly and often about suicide prevention.
+Her passion lies in the implementation of self-sustainable suicide prevention initiatives in communities.

 Andrea’s 14 years in the medical, health and human services industries has provided a wealth of knowledge, compassion and understanding and helped to support a very healthy stationery obsession.